LB-1185

 Plain Language

-Operators must implement reasonable measures to prevent the conversational AI from producing three categories of sexually harmful output directed at minor account holders: (1) visual depictions of sexually explicit conduct (as defined under federal law at 18 U.S.C.
-2256), (2) direct statements urging the minor to engage in sexually explicit conduct, and (3) statements that sexually objectify the minor.
-The standard is reasonable measures — not an absolute guarantee — but operators must demonstrate affirmative steps to prevent these outputs.
+Operators must implement reasonable measures to prevent the conversational AI service from generating three categories of harmful sexual content for minor account holders: (1) visual depictions of sexually explicit conduct (as defined by federal law at 18 U.S.C.
+2256), (2) direct statements encouraging the minor to engage in sexually explicit conduct, and (3) statements that sexually objectify the minor account holder.
+The standard is 'reasonable measures' — not absolute prevention — but operators must affirmatively institute protective controls.

 Statutory Text